Jewels of Diana, Princess of Wales

-Diana, Princess of Wales, the first wife of Prince Charles (now Charles III), and mother of Prince William and Prince Harry, owned a collection of jewels, both as a member of the British royal family and as a private individual.
-These were separate from the coronation and state regalia of the Crown Jewels.
-Most of her jewels were either presents from foreign royalty, on loan from Elizabeth II, wedding presents, purchased by Diana herself, or heirlooms belonging to the Spencer family.
+Diana, Princess of Wales, owned a collection of jewels both as a member of the British royal family and as a private individual.
+These were separate from the coronation and state regalia of the crown jewels.
+Most of her jewels were either presents from foreign royalty, on loan from Queen Elizabeth II, wedding presents, purchased by Diana herself, or heirlooms belonging to the Spencer family.

-Her jewellery was a mix of precious stones and costume pieces, which she sourced from London's Butler & Wilson, often reported by the media as being "priceless" jewels, which the Princess found amusing.
-Most of the jewellery dates from the 19th and 20th centuries.
-She also had a vast collection of gold accessories which often went unnoticed and became understated by the media.
+Her jewellery was a mix of precious stones and costume pieces, which she sourced from London's Butler & Wilson, often reported by the media as "priceless" jewels, which the princess found amusing.
+Most jewellery dates from the 19th and 20th centuries.
+She also had a vast collection of gold accessories, which often went unnoticed and became understated by the media.

-At formal occasions, such as banquets, the Princess normally wore jewellery lent to her by the Queen, who owned more than 300 items of jewellery.
-Upon the marriage of Diana's sons, their wives, Catherine and Meghan, have worn various pieces from her collection.
+At formal occasions, such as banquets, the princess normally wore jewellery lent to her by the Queen, who owned more than 300 items of jewellery.
+Diana's daughters-in-law, Catherine, Princess of Wales, and Meghan, Duchess of Sussex, have worn various pieces from her collection.